iT0nyB/nd0191-c2-employee-polls/README.md

 ## Getting Started

-These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
+Clone the repo to your local machine

 ### Prerequisites